-For the tested abductive motion, optimal planes pass near the HJC and are approximately orthogonal (planes number 2, 5 and 6 of Fig. 5).
-The mean error in translation is 2.4mm (standard deviation = 1mm) and the mean error in rotation is 2.1 degrees (standard deviation = 1.1 degrees).
+In order to speed up the dynamic acquisition time, it is important to select the smallest number of planes and the smallest resolution that still preserve a acceptable accuracy (3deg of error in rotation).
+We measured the accuracy of the tracking (with the same tracking parameters) for all combinations of three planes from the initial configuration of seven imaging planes.
+For the tested abductive motion, optimal planes pass near the HJC and are approximately orthogonal as shown in Fig. 2.
+The mean error in translation is 2.4mm (standard deviation = 1mm) and the mean error in rotation is 2.1deg (standard deviation = 1.1deg).
 With this configuration, we simulated different resolutions by gaussian filtering and subsampling dynamic grey-scale images.
-A resolution of 4x4mm was found to be the limit: mean error in translation = 3.3 mm (standard deviation = 1.5 degrees).
+A resolution of 4x4mm was found to be the limit: mean error in translation = 3.3mm (standard deviation = 1.7mm), mean error in rotation = 3.3deg (standard deviation = 1.5deg).

-Application on Real-time Dynamic MRI
+4.3 Application on real-time dynamic MRI

 We applied our method on real-time dynamic sequences (with motion artifacts) and obtained visually satisfactory results.
-The dynamic protocol was a fast gradient echo sequence with balanced gradients (bFFE, TR/TE 3.5/1.1ms, Flip angle 80 degrees, pixel size $4.7 \ge 2.6$ mm, partial Fourier reduction factor of 0.65 in read direction, SENSE acceleration factor of 2, frame rate = 6.7 frames/s).
+The dynamic protocol was a fast gradient echo sequence with balanced gradients (bFFE, TR/TE 3.5/1.1ms, Flip angle 80deg, pixel size $4.7 \times 2.6$ mm, partial Fourier reduction factor of 0.65 in read direction, SENSE acceleration factor of 2, frame rate = 6.7 frames/s).
 This protocol provides sufficient morphological data for bone tracking to be carried out.
 For the optimization we used the parameters: GNCC metric, 200 iterations, 1 mm for the translation scale, 0.05 mm and 0.05 rad for rotation scales.
-Figure 6 shows normalized femur/pelvis relative motion along time.
 In case of a free abductive motion, with no positioning device, it was difficult to constrain the femur to remain in the coronal plane.
-Hence we used four planes by adding another coronal plane parallel to the previous one (See Fig. 7).
-Given a frame rate of 6.7 frames/s, the acquisition time for the four slices is 0.6s.
-Motion-related misalignment between the various slices was minimized by performing relatively slow movements (i.e. an abduction/adduction in 20s).
-It leaded to insignificant misalignments with regards to the image resolution.
+Hence we used four planes by adding another coronal plane parallel to the previous one (Fig. 2).